+39 331 584 7291 [email protected] Mon-Fri 8:00-17:30 (CET)

 Distributed fiber optic temperature sensing technology plays a crucial role in monitoring cable trays and transformers, enabling real-time temperature monitoring and providing early warnings to ensure the safe operation of the power system.
 In both these applications, temperature variations can lead to equipment overheating, aging, malfunctions, and even fire hazards.
 Unlike conventional detection systems that rely on discrete sensing points, fibre optic heat detection continuously monitors temperature along the entire length of a sensor cable.
 This makes it ideal for protecting linear assets such as tunnels, conveyors, pipelines, and cable trays.
 DTS operates on the Raman backscattering principle.

-• Advances in Distributed Fiber Optic Sensing
+• Brillouin Fiber Optic Sensing

-Advances in Distributed Fiber Optic Sensing
+Brillouin Fiber Optic Sensing

 Need Product Pricing?